Skip to main content

 What Accepting Guardianship Means Legally

 Being appointed as a guardian is more than a title.
 It is a legal commitment.
 By accepting the role, the guardian agrees to be personally answerable to the court.
-Any interested person, whether a family member, friend, or care provider, can bring a proceeding before the court regarding the guardianship, and the guardian must respond.
+Any interested person, whether a family member, friend, or care provider, can bring a proceeding before the court.
+The guardian must respond to every court order related to their duties.

 By accepting appointment, a guardian submits personally to the jurisdiction of the court in any proceeding relating to the guardianship that may be instituted by any interested person.